nimble-byte/MipsProject/README2.md

 ## Basics
 The program is supposed to take three inputs.
 An interval start **xMin**, and interval end **xMax** and an interval step **n**.
-All three functions will be calculated for each single step and displayed in a table in one row.
+All three trigonometric functions will be calculated for each single step and displayed in a table in one row.

 The calculations will be approximated by the Taylor approximation of the sin function that can be found [here](https://en.wikipedia.org/wiki/Sine#Series_definition).
-To improve precision of the approximation without needing too many iterations of a loop that calculates each addend of the Taylor series, the input value will be first reduced to the interval *[-PI/2, PI/2]*.
-The function `sin` will now only reduce all input values to this interval while the real approximation is done by the function `sin0`
+To improve precision of the approximation without needing too many iterations of a loop that calculates each summand of the Taylor series, the input value will be first reduced to the interval *[-PI/2, PI/2]*.
+The function `sin` will now only map all input values to this interval while the real approximation is done by the function `sin0`

 Furthermore *cos(x)* can be calculated using *sin(PI/2 - x)*.
 The *tan(x)* can be
 calculated from the other two results by dividing *sin(x)/cos(x)*.